fylgja/site/src/components/utilpack/index.md

 Most grid solution still rely on the older grid solution, like 12 columns.
 But now use CSS grid spec instead.
 This is considered a bad solution for the way how we handel layouts.
-And creates still allot of 1 time uses, even with utilities.
+And creates still a lot of 1 time uses, even with utilities.

 If you must really rely on a util class.
-We would advise to use our own CSS grid component.
+We would advise to use our own CSS grid component to make your own.
-Or make your own that uses CSS variables instead.
+That uses CSS variables instead.
 Or use the `@fylgja/autogrid`.
 Which fully uses the power of CSS variables and the grid spec.